stefanholek/gpgkeys/docs/index.rst

 fingerprint
 -----------
-Include the key fingerprint in listings.
+Include the public key fingerprint in listings.
+May be specified twice to include fingerprints of subkeys.

 ::